Who Was Walt Disney?

 Walt Disney’s Mickey Mouse and Other Characters

 Disney’s first successful film starring Mickey Mouse was a sound-and-music-equipped animated short called Steamboat Willie.
 It opened at the Colony Theater in New York November 18, 1928.
-Sound had just made its way into film, and Walt was the voice of Mickey, a character he had developed and that was drawn by his chief animator, Ub Iwerks.
+Sound had just made its way into film, and Disney was the voice of Mickey, a character he had developed and that was drawn by his chief animator, Ub Iwerks.
 The cartoon was an instant sensation.

 The Disney brothers, their wives and Iwerks produced two earlier silent animated shorts starring Mickey Mouse, Plane Crazy and The Gallopin' Gaucho, out of necessity.
 The team had discovered that Disney’s New York distributor, Margaret Winkler, and her husband, Charles Mintz, had stolen the rights to the character Oswald and all of Disney’s animators except for Iwerks.
 The two earliest Mickey Mouse films failed to find distribution, as sound was already revolutionizing the movie industry.

 In 1929, Disney created Silly Symphonies, featuring Mickey's newly created friends, Minnie Mouse, Donald Duck, Goofy and Pluto.